Novation and assignment

 Copyright assignment agreement covers copyright of any type, including for software, books, plays, paintings, documents, articles etc.

 This agreement allows you to transfer the rights to receive payments from a life insurance policy or endowment policy, perhaps as a result of a separation or divorce or perhaps because you wish to gift or sell the policy to someone else.
-You can find it here: Agreement to assign a life insurance policy or endowment policy.

 Probably the most common use of assignment in the construction industry today is in relation to collateral warranties.
 The collateral warranties given by consultants, contractors and sub-contractors are often assigned to subsequent owners or leases.
 Assignment can do no more than transfer rights available to the assignor; it is not capable of creating new rights in favour of an assignee.